Gimmick!: Release

 Gimmick! was released in Japan on 31 January 1992, with plans for an international release underway.
 The game was reviewed by Electronic Gaming Monthly (July 1992) in North America, and a release window of the second half of 1992 was provided.
 However, plans for a North American localization were soon cancelled.
-Sunsoft of America's former vice president of development, David Siller, claimed that the company's managers felt the game's characters were too "strange or quirky" compared to cartoons by The Walt Disney Company and Warner Brothers.
+Sunsoft of America's former vice president of development, David Siller, claimed that the company's managers felt the game's characters were too "strange or quirky" compared to cartoons by The Walt Disney Company and Warner Bros.
 Ufouria: The Saga suffered this same fate.
 However, Siller said that the two titles most likely could have been commercial successes.

 The international version was imported by Bergsala AB into Scandinavian countries in small amounts and was retitled Mr. Gimmick.
 It was released on 19 May 1993.
 Unlike its Japanese counterpart, this version featured eight lives instead of four.
-The version also contained downgraded music due to the lack of an expanded sound channel chip.
+The version also contained downgraded music, due to the lack of an expanded sound channel chip.
 Since the European cartridge is encoded for PAL regions, the game would not work properly on a North American NTSC NES due to graphical glitches, but an identical NTSC prototype ROM has been leaked online which functions properly.

 Gimmick! was also ported to the PlayStation in Japan as a part of Sunsoft Memorial Collection: Volume 6 along with Super Spy Hunter.
 This version contains some sound differences from its Famicom counterpart.
 This collection package was made available on the PlayStation Network in Japan on 22 December 2010.
 The Japanese version of the game has since become a collector's item, with a United Kingdom guide in 2014 listing the game as costing £320.

 A remake, titled Gimmick!
 Exact Mix, developed by exA-Arcadia and was released for the exA-Arcadia arcade platform on 31 December 2020.
-On the same year, iam8bit officially released the soundtrack on CD.
+That same year, iam8bit officially released the game's soundtrack on CD.
 A remaster of the original game titled Gimmick!
-Special Edition, was originally announced as releasing in 2022 for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
-It is being developed by City Connection and is set to be published by City Connection in Japan and by Bitwave Games in the west.
+Special Edition, was originally announced as releasing in 2022 for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+It was developed by City Connection and Empty Clip Studios and was set to be published by City Connection in Japan and by Bitwave Games in the west.
 A physical edition is set to release via distributor Clear River Games.
 In September 2022, City Connection and Bitwave Games announced that the release of the special edition would be delayed until "early 2023."
+On Tuesday, May 9, 2023; Swedish publisher BitWave Games announced that Gimmick!
+Special Edition would be released on July 6, 2023.
+On Thursday, June 1, 2023; Evercade announced that they would include the original version of the game with their Sunsoft Collection Vol. 1.